The Soul Dam

 "How?"

-For a heartbeat, something like fatigue touched ZiggyBoot's posture.
-Not kindness.
-Just the weariness of a clerk who had watched the same tragedy play itself out under a million different faces.
+For a heartbeat, Zigaboot's posture almost softened—not kindness, just the tired efficiency of a clerk who had watched the same tragedy in a million costumes.

 "Do genuine good," he said, "that produces real outcomes for other living things."